swinburne-sensing/pylinkam/README.md

 print(pylinkam.__file__)
 ```

+The SDK also generates log files in this directory by default, this is the first place to check when diagnosing issues.
+If you see license errors (quite common even in legimate installations) you'll need to contact your equipment supplier or Linkam support.

 ## Usage
+### Context Manager Example
 Initialise the SDK by creating an instance of `pylinkam.sdk.SDKWrapper` providing optional paths for SDK binary files and the license file.
 Once initialised, use the `connect()` method to create a context manager for the connection to a device.

-### Context Manager Example
 ```python
 from pylinkam import interface, sdk